yokolet/shamrock.blend/README.md

 11. Go to http://localhost:3000/slideshow

-    Right/Left arrows, buttons under the slide navigates you.
+    Right/Left arrows and buttons under the slide navigate you.

 12. Go to http://localhost:3000/pages

     Devise authentication cuts in.
-So, sign up any email/password.
+If you have never logged in, sign up with any email/password.

     This is a slide editing page.
 Not very nice interface, but works.
     Try create new/edit/delete, and reload the slideshow.